kakduman/minecraft-server-hosts/README.md

 # Contributing
 ### Testing
+BEFORE BEGINNING, generate an API key from https://api.freecurrencyapi.com and put it in a .env file modeled after .env.example

 1. Wipe the target directory of the server you are testing.
 2. If the host allows for it, use Java 11 and PERMANENT Aikar's Flags.
 Do not edit any other variables.
 3. Upload and extract the [single-thread-test.tar.gz](/single-thread-test.tar.gz) file for Entity Tick tests, or the [multi-thread-test.tar.gz](/multi-thread-test.tar.gz) file for Chunk Generation tests.